lokeshreddy470/Basic_lambda_terraform/README.md

-# Terraform script for creating VPC, Subnets, Internet gateway, Nat gateway, EKS cluster and Wordpress application.
+# Terraform script for creating VPC, Subnets, IGW, Nat gateway, EKS cluster and Wordpress application.

-I have differentiated the code as 2 main repos one is purely for infrastruture creation and other one is for application deployment using Helm
+The code is differentiated in to 2 main repos, one is purely for infrastruture creation and other one is for application deployment using Helm

-**Infrastruture Code has 4 files in it**
+**Infrastruture Code consists 4 files**

 Main.tf -- Contains all the code required for creating VPC, Subnets, Internet gateway, nat gateway and kubernetes cluster.

-outputs.tf -- Contains all the output components
+outputs.tf -- Contains the output components

-variables.tf -- Contains all the required variables for the execution of the script
+variables.tf -- Contains the required variables for the execution of the script

-versions.tf -- Specified all the provider versions required for the terraform execution.
+versions.tf -- Specific provider versions required for the terraform execution.

 **Helm code for deployment**